We're the community for social media leaders at the world's greatest brands

 - Our Big Lists.
 Here you’ll find hundreds of links to the brands and agencies in social media.

-The Council Team runs the SocialMedia.org community.
+The Community Team runs the SocialMedia.org community.
 They’re a team of talented and experienced community managers who love helping members have amazing conversations and connections.

 The inspiration for our high-level of member care comes from the superhero support teams at Zappos, Southwest Airlines, and Rackspace – and we add our own mix of friendliness, personality, and humor.